milistu/bertdistiller/README.md

 | `student_attention_heads` | Number of attention heads in the student model |
 | `num_relation_heads` | Number of relation heads for distillation (more heads = more fine-grained knowledge) |
 | `relations` | Dictionary mapping relation types to weights, e.g., `{(1,1): 1.0}` for Q-Q relation |

-## Complete Example

-See the [examples/minilm_distillation.py](examples/minilm_distillation.py) file for a complete distillation example.

 ## Evaluation